 What's Next OOHC Fund

 The What's Next OOHC funding initiative supports young people aged 15-21 who are, or have been in out-of-home care in Queensland to access assistance to navigate the VET system, personalised career and training pathways information and financial support to enrol in vocational education and training.
-This is a pilot program with an initial budget of $300,000 that will be reviewed.
+This program is currently closed for registrations.

 Back to Work

 Back to Work gives Queensland employers the confidence to take on someone new and the opportunity to grow their business.
 The Queensland Government supports eligible employers to hire an eligible unemployed job seeker.
 Payments of up to $20,000 are available to employers for an eligible full-time employee hired in either regional Queensland or areas of South East Queensland experiencing significant labour market challenges.
 Funding is subject to availability.

 VETiS funded from the VET Investment budget focuses on delivering qualifications to provide school students with the skills and knowledge required for employment in specific industries.